Admission in Advanced Standing (Transfer)

 - A completed application obtained from the Office of Medical Student Admission at Outreach and a filing fee of $100.
 The deadline for receipt of applications is January 15 of the year of proposed matriculation.
 All necessary supporting documents must also be received by January 15.
 Incomplete applications will be withdrawn from further consideration.
 No exceptions will be made.

 - Official transcripts from all undergraduate colleges, graduate schools, and medical colleges.
 Official transcripts of the most recent medical school studies completed are needed first.
-Copies of transcripts are not acceptable.
+Copies or hand-carried transcripts are not acceptable.

 - A letter of evaluation from the dean of students at the medical school currently attending.
 This letter must indicate that the dean of the school has given full approval for the application for transfer.

-- Official scores from all Medical College Admissions Tests taken.
+- Official scores from all Medical College Admissions Tests taken (if not previously submitted through the Texas Medical and Dental Schools Application Service).

 - Scores on all external medical examinations taken (COMLEX, USMLE).
 Official test results should be sent directly to the Office of Medical Student Admissions from the testing boards.
 Applicant should indicate when examinations are to be taken if no scores are available.